Classic Apple Crisp Recipe: A Classic Fall Dessert You’ll Love

 Nut-Free Version

-Adjust the quantities slightly based on your preferred level of sweetness.
+Use alternatives like coconut sugar for a rich, caramel flavor or honey for a milder sweetness.
+Adjust quantities based on your preferred level of sweetness.

 Fruit Additions